norlingstax/metamind/README.md

   - Strict JSON prompts + guarded parsing and small retries.
   - Optional, config‑driven fallback used only when JSON is malformed or incomplete.

+- Deep-dive dashboard & cache
+  - Optional toggle (`DATASET_CONFIG["deepdive_enabled"]`) to show aggregate charts.
+  - Cached JSONL per dataset (`<dataset>_deepdive.jsonl` under `data/processed/`) generated via `python -m analysis.precompute_deepdive`.
+  - When the toggle is on but the JSONL cache is missing, the UI stays in the lightweight mode and shows a reminder to compute the cache first.

 For a deeper, code‑level pipeline description, see [DOCUMENTATION.md](https://github.com/norlingstax/metamind/blob/main/DOCUMENTATION.md).

 ## Why It Matters (Marketing Impact)